FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 7 - DevOps using ARM/README.md

 0. Ask to save template file and call `& '.\Solutions\Deployment\Deploy-AzureResourceGroup.ps1' -ResourceGroupLocation 'East US 2'`

-# Further steps
+# Bonus

-- In the Azure portal, check out the Azure resources your just deployed
+- In the Azure portal, check out the Azure resources you just deployed and verify the **Deployments** blade of your resource group
-- In Visual Studio, use the "JSON Outline" View to edit an ARM Template --> graphical editor.
+- In Visual Studio, use the **JSON Outline** View to edit an ARM Template --> graphical editor.
+- In the Azure portal, go to your resource group just deployed and click on the **Locks** blade.
+Here add a `DoNotDelete` lock (**Lock type** = `Delete`).
+It's one of the good practice to protect your Azure resources, especially for Production.
+Don't forget you could automate this by PowerShell for example ;)

 # End